 What are the rules and requirements of the cemetery?

 Each cemetery may have different rules regarding burial and other related things, such as the types and sizes of headstones, types of decorations, etc. There may be additional charges or fees as well.
 Remember to check if the cemetery can meet your personal requirements.

 What is the location of the cemetery?

 If the person who died had already chosen a burial plot while they were alive, then the location of the cemetery is not a problem.
-But if they haven’t, then it is up to you to choose a cemetery plot that is the most meaningful.
-While some want to be buried where they lived, some may wish to rest in the place they grew up in.
+But if they haven’t, then it is up to you to choose a cemetery location that is the most meaningful.
+While some want to be buried where they lived, some may wish to rest in the place where they grew up.
 Proximity to loved ones is another consideration.

 Thanks for reading,